varunsh20/HedgeInsurX/README.md

 - Users first transfer their assets to our smart contract which then calls the CCIP's smart contract for asset transfers.
 Our contract is already funded with Link tokens on all the networks for paying the gas fees for cross-chain transfers.

 ## :ledger: References:
-**Following References were used for implementing different functionalities in the project**
+**Following References were used for implementing different functionalities in the project:-**
  - https://devs.polygonid.com/docs/verifier/on-chain-verification/overview/
  - https://github.com/aave/aave-utilities
  - https://docs.compound.finance/collateral-and-borrowing/
  - https://docs.chain.link/ccip/tutorials/cross-chain-tokens

-**Please leave a :star2: on the repo if you like it.**
+**Please drop a :star2: on the repo if you like it.**